yarafe/Test/Sentinel/fwb-microsoft-sentinel.md

 ![ CommonSecurityLog - Validation](images/fwb-commonSecurityLog.png)

-You can review the [link](https://learn.microsoft.com/en-us/azure/sentinel/connect-cef-syslog-ama?tabs=portal) for more technical details about FortiGate integration With Microsoft Sentinel.
+You can review the [link](https://learn.microsoft.com/en-us/azure/sentinel/connect-cef-syslog-ama?tabs=portal) for more technical details about CEF integration With AMA.

 ## Log Filtering